Splatoon 2: Octo Expansion: Plot

 Players take control of an amnesiac, unconscious Octoling who is found by the character Cap'n Cuttlefish.
 Cuttlefish was seeking out Agent 3, the protagonist of Splatoon, and decides to help the Octoling after hearing them humming the Squid Sisters' song “Calamari Inkantation”.
-Cuttlefish and Agent 8 are trapped in a subway-like testing facility called the Deepsea Metro, where a talking telephone identifies the player-character as Applicant 10,008, prompting Cuttlefish to give them the title Agent 8.
+Cuttlefish and the Octoling are trapped in a subway-like testing facility called the Deepsea Metro, where a talking telephone identifies the player-character as test subject 10008, prompting Cuttlefish to give them the title "Agent 8".
 The Telephone informs them that in order to reach "the promised land", they must traverse through the Metro to collect four objects known as "thangs".
 Agent 8 is given assistance via radio by Pearl and Marina of the pop band Off the Hook.
 As Agent 8 clears tests in the underground facility, they obtain small items called Mem Cakes that serve as physical manifestations of their lost memories.
 After completing several test chambers and collecting all four thangs, which combine into a large blender, the Telephone attempts to kill Agent 8 and Cuttlefish by tricking them into getting into it.
 However, they are rescued by Agent 3, who is promptly knocked unconscious in the process.
 Agent 8 then climbs through the depths of the facility towards the surface via a hole that Agent 3 left in the ceiling, while Cuttlefish stays behind to keep watch over Agent 3.
 As they reach the exit, Agent 8 is confronted by Agent 3, who has been brainwashed by the Telephone.
 Agent 8 defeats them, freeing them from their mind control.

 After reaching the surface, the trio is retrieved by Pearl and Marina, but the facility itself begins to rise from the ocean, revealing itself to be an enormous statue of a human, which shocks everyone due to humans having been extinct for several millennia.
 From within the statue, the mangled but still functional Telephone introduces itself as Commander Tartar, an AI built by a human scientist prior to mankind's extinction who was programmed to pass the knowledge of humanity on to the next sentient race that emerged after the world flooded.
 While initially believing Inklings and Octarians to be this sentient race, Tartar was disgusted with both their societies and instead reprogrammed itself with a new objective: to destroy all sentient life and create a new apex species from a genetic ooze made from the finest test subjects.
 As it prepares to fire an enormous solar-powered cannon from the mouth of the statue and destroy Inkopolis, Marina creates a plan to stop it from charging by covering the statue in ink.
 The plan is successful, but the statue plans to fire anyway.
 Pearl uses a voice-powered Princess Cannon weapon to counter the laser and finally destroy both it and Tartar.
 With the threat averted, the group returns to Inkopolis Square, where Agent 8 joins a community with both the Inklings and their fellow Octolings that had already arrived.